jeremybytes/vslive2022-austin/TH04-delegates-in-csharp/README.md

 * How to use functions as parameters and return values
 * Make code that can be easily extended

+## Project Layout
+To build and run the code, you will need to have .NET 6 installed on your machine.
+The demo project is a Windows desktop project, so it will only run on Windows.

+**/completed/delegates** contains a desktop application that demonstrates how to use delegates

+### Files
+**MainWindow.xaml.cs** contains the UI code.
+This is where we use delegates in various ways.
+**Person.cs** contains the "Person" class where we add a "ToString()" method that take a delegate as a parameter.
+**Snippets.cs"** contains some "completed" code that is pasted into the project (so you do not need to watch me type everything).

+## Development Environments
+**Visual Studio 2022**
+The "func-action-delegates.sln" contains the project listed above.

+**Visual Studio Code**
+In Visual Studio Code, you can open the folder that has the "delegates.csproj" file.

 ## Resources

 **Articles:**